gharib85/LibForQ/readme.txt

   > Norms, inner products, and distance and distinguishability measures;
   > Purity, entropies, information measures, and mutual information;
   > Some popular, and not so popular, quantum states;
-  > Array display, Ginibre and identity matrices, adjoint, Kronecker product (KP), KP of n elements of the PG,
+  > Array display, identity matrix, adjoint, Kronecker product (KP), KP of n elements of the PG,
     Gram-Schmidt orthogonalization, projector, outer product, etc.
 I think it is better to take a look at the code and see all functions included.
 The variables used and needed are explained there.